ernestas-yushkiavichus/rsschool-cv/cv.md

 - Github: [Github](https://github.com/ernestas-yushkiavichus)
 ## About me

-My outstanding interpersonal skills enable me to easily interact with diverse individuals, and I excel in team collaboration.
-I firmly believe that effective cooperation and communication play a crucial role in achieving common goals.

 One of my key assets is my eagerness to learn and develop.
 I always strive to acquire new skills and knowledge and am willing to invest effort in self-improvement.
 This allows me to adapt to rapidly changing work environments and effectively tackle new challenges.